 Advantages of Renting a Car

 The main advantage to renting a car is flexibility.
-Having your own transport means that you can adjust your travel plans on a whim, whether that means making a spontaneous stop in an idyllic town that you discover en route to somewhere else; taking a detour to visit an attraction that you hear about from your fellow travelers; or leaving somewhere early if you find that it's not quite what you expected.
-The independence of a self-drive vacation is ideally suited to families, while many visitors find that renting a car is a more cost-effective option than an expensive packaged tour.
+Having your own transport means that you can adjust your travel plans on a whim, whether that means making a spontaneous stop in an idyllic town that you discover en route; taking a detour to visit an attraction that you hear about from your fellow travelers; or leaving somewhere early if you find that it's not quite what you expected.
+The independence of a self-drive vacation is ideally suited to family travel, while many visitors find that renting a car is a more cost-effective option than an expensive packaged tour.

 Renting a car is especially worthwhile in South Africa, where public transport is limited in big cities and non-existent in rural areas (and often either unreliable or unsafe for visitors to use).